Thank You, Park Tudor: A Message to Our Classmates

 Of course, we both found that we had a lot of time over the last few weeks to answer those questions.
 It's not an easy question.
 But after putting a lot of thought into it, we thought of a few moments that we think exemplify just what our legacy will be.

 Park Tudor's Class of 2020 is one of closeness, friendship, and kindness.
-Many of my favorite memories from Upper School occurred on the various Model United Nations trips a lot of us took over the last four years.
+Many of our favorite memories from Upper School occurred on the various Model United Nations trips a lot of us took over the last four years.

 The wait to board our plane to Chicago felt like an eternity.
 We sat in the terminal for almost an hour and fifteen minutes before we started boarding.
 But while we waited, our class didn't split into groups.
 We sat together in a huge circle by our departure gate and played card games together.
 We just all wanted to be together, as one group.